 stopped hearing from him, and course. his social media profile went dark.
 I had a bad feeling, so I Googled him and was shocked to see he had been arrested!
 While it wasn't a violent crime, it was horrible just the same.
 He has called me several times from prison, declaring his innocence - always requesting money.
 Abby, I live paycheck to paycheck.
-Even if I had extra money, I wouldn't feel comfortable giving it to like us on facebook
+Even if I had extra money, I wouldn't feel comfortable giving it to him.

 I feel hurt and used.
 Part of me says I need to end the friendship; the other part says he needs friends right now and it's not my place to judge him.
 I have refused to accept his last few calls because I really don't know what to do.
-Your thoughts are appreciated. -- BLINDSIDED IN PENN-SYLVANIA
+Your thoughts are appreciated. -- BLINDSIDED IN PENN-SYLVANIA former high school classmate es out, accept the call.
+When who, over the years, I've got- you do, make clear that you ten pretty close to.
+He has been can offer moral support, but there for me when I was at my you cannot give him money lowest, and I have been there because you live paycheck to for him as well.
+He lives sev- paycheck.
+You may not hear ed almost daily in addition to continues to ask, take a giant step backward and recognize A few months ago I this friendship has run its